The Patient Voice at St Bartholomew's

 Our role description describes the main duties and responsibilities of membership.
 Anyone over 18 who has been a patient or other visitor at St Bartholomew's Hospital or who lives locally can apply to join The Patient Voice.

-Because our work involves access to confidential NHS information, applicants are personally screened, just like hospital staff – a DBS check with the Disclosure and Barring Service is required, and two personal references.
+NHS rules for hospital volunteers mean that applicants must be personally screened, just like hospital staff – a DBS check with the Disclosure and Barring Service is required, and two personal references.

 Get in touch

-If you are interested in becoming a Patient Voice member, please contact the Patient Voice Co-ordinator at St Bartholomew's Hospital (SBH.firstname.lastname@example.org or 020-3765-8897).
+If you are interested in becoming a Patient Voice member, please contact us at SBH.email@example.com or on 020-3765-8821.
 Or come to our next meeting to get a fuller idea of what's involved before you commit yourself, and if you'd like a chat afterwards, just say hello.

-You may prefer to keep in touch but not be a member, and if you fill in only the first part of our application form we'll put you on our mailing list.
+You may prefer to keep in touch but not be a member, and if you fill in our supporter application form we'll put you on our mailing list.
 We hope you will still attend our meetings and learn at first hand about what we're doing.

 Who runs the group

 A member of staff at St Bartholomew's Hospital provides administrative and liaison support as the Patient Voice Co-ordinator, and we have a Patient Voice Board to manage the work of the group.
-The Board has 7 members.
-They are the Chair and Vice Chair of our group (elected by the members at our Annual General Meeting in November), three other Patient Voice members (also elected at the AGM), the Patient Voice Co-ordinator, and a person nominated by the local Healthwatch for the City of London.
+The Chair and Vice Chair and three other Patient Voice members are elected by the members at our Annual General Meeting.
+Also on the Board are the Patient Voice Co-ordinator and a representative from a local Healthwatch.
 We have an agreed constitution which describes our structure in more detail.

 Meet George Hogan, our Patient Voice Chair: